- Active Duty

 In addition to the many privileges that come from being on the U.S. Army health care team, you’ll also be rewarded with:

-- Pay for continuing education, including specialized pharmacy residencies
+- May receive pay for continuing education, including specialized pharmacy residencies

 - Noncontributory retirement benefits at age 60 with 20 years of qualifying service